jube-home/jube/docs/index.md

 Jube is multi-tenanted,  allowing a single infrastructure to be shared among many logically isolated entities, maintaining total isolation between tenant data with no loss of function in the user interface.

+# Stargazing
+Please consider giving the project a GitHub Star.
+Thank you in advance!

 # Quickstart
 Jube runs on commodity Linux.
 The Quickstart has the following prerequisites:

-* .Net 6 SDK.
+* .Net 8 Runtime.
-* Postgres database version 13 onwards.
+* Postgres database version 13 onwards (tested on 15.4 but no significant database development to cause a breaking change).

 Subject to prerequisites, Jube can be up and running in minutes: